FREE Shipping Over $35+ (Contiguous U.S. Only)

 Orientation of Christmas Tree Storage: Horizontal vs. Upright

-In the past, most people took their tree apart into tree sections to fit into their tree storage container and then stored the tree by laying it down flat.
+In the past, most people took their tree apart into three sections to fit into their tree storage container and then stored the tree by laying it down flat.

 Now, there are plenty of storage options that make it possible to leave the sections of the tree stacked and store the tree vertically.
-There are a number of reasons this can be beneficial, whether you have limited storage space or just want an easier holiday season set up or tear down.
+There are several reasons this can be beneficial, whether you have limited storage space or just want an easier holiday season set up or tear down.

 This method of using an upright tree storage bag isn’t for everyone, so knowing whether you plan to store your tree vertically or horizontally is important when choosing the right Christmas tree storage option.
 This method can work for a pre-lit Christmas tree as well.